 "Oftentimes, couples have a favorite singer or two, and then other [couples] will just say they have a certain amount in their budget and I can come up with a list of people in that budget who are available.
 They might want Taylor Swift and then when they hear her fee, they make other choices.
 Since I've been doing this for so long, I have relationships with all the agents, so I have a good sense of what people are charging and then I double-confirm it with the agent because artists are able to change their price at a moment's notice.
 From there, I am able to negotiate the best pricing—that's what sets me apart from my competitors.
 I don't charge any more for that."

-What Advice Do You Have for Couples Thinking About Booking Talent?
+Advice for Couples Thinking About Booking Talent

 "They should get a sense of what their budget is for the whole event, then see how much they can allot for the talent.
 Once they have a sense of the budget, call me and I can help you figure out who would be a realistic option.
 If they're not going for the hottest artist right now, they might be surprised at the pricing—not everybody is in the million-dollar price range.
 I welcome clients with all budgets to come to me because we can often find the right fit."